alejandroautalan/pygubu/README.md

 Installation
 ============

-Pygubu requires python >= 2.7 (I tested only in python 2.7.3 and 3.2.3 with tk8.5)
+Pygubu requires python >= 2.7 (Tested only in python 2.7.3 and 3.2.3 with tk8.5)

 Download and extract the tarball.
 Open a console in the extraction path and execute: